ahsanullah-au/Application_Tracker_BackEnd/README.md

 # Application_Tracker_BackEnd

-Back End of a webapp that helps you keep track of your job applications.
+Back End of a Web Application that helps you keep track of your job applications and relevant documents for each application

 Uses Node and Express on the backend.
-Connects to a PostgreSQL database using Knex.
+Connects to a PostgreSQL database.

 # Features: